joshnicholas/blog/journalism/too-early-to-tell-health-experts-nervous-about-omicrons-effect-on-hospitalisation-rates.md

 date: 2021-12-20
 ---

+<center>From 20 December 2021:</center><br><br>

-<p>Health experts are nervous about rising Covid hospitalisations, particularly in New South Wales, as political leaders continue to call for calm over skyrocketing case numbers.</p><br><br>
+<blockquote><p>Health experts are nervous about rising Covid hospitalisations, particularly in New South Wales, as political leaders continue to call for calm over skyrocketing case numbers.</p><br>

 <p>Across Australia, attention is turning from the Covid case numbers to how many people end up in hospital and the ICU.
-Given Australia’s high vaccination rates, the prime minister, Scott Morrison, said on Monday the focus should be on the impact on the health system rather than the record case numbers.</p><br><br>
+Given Australia’s high vaccination rates, the prime minister, Scott Morrison, said on Monday the focus should be on the impact on the health system rather than the record case numbers.</p><br>

-<p>Australasian College for Emergency Medicine (ACEM) president Dr Clare Skinner told the Guardian there is a nervousness among health experts as numbers continue to rise.</p><br><br>
+<p>Australasian College for Emergency Medicine (ACEM) president Dr Clare Skinner told the Guardian there is a nervousness among health experts as numbers continue to rise.</p><br>

+</blockquote><br>

 <p>Read more <a href="https://www.theguardian.com/australia-news/datablog/2021/dec/21/too-early-to-tell-health-experts-nervous-about-omicrons-effect-on-hospitalisation-rates">here</a>.</p>